Table of Contents

 Important

-Using on-site recorded EIF data allows for intuitive verification of whether the placement of virtual content is accurate.
+Using on-site recorded EIF data allows intuitive verification of whether virtual content placement is accurate.

 However, due to differences between the xr-frame and Unity platform environments, code script logic and rendering results cannot be verified during simulation.

-Since EasyAR Sense is required for simulation runs on Unity, you need to prepare a Sense license (it can be a trial version).
+Since simulating in Unity requires EasyAR Sense, prepare a Sense license (it can be a trial version).

 In the EasyAR Developer Center, select [Sense License Management] > [Create a new Sense License Key]: